 Along with Spring comes thoughts of crisp, fresh air, newly budding flowers, singing birds and a sense of renewal.
 Getting organized and doing a bit of spring cleaning, helps to bring that wonderful fresh feeling into your home and office.

 Spring cleaning does more than spruce up the house after a long winter.
 It allows people to take stock of their belongings and hopefully reevaluate their spending.
-By forcing yourself to look at where your money is spent, you become aware of where it can be saved.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.